Modern Languages

 Students with Chinese- and Spanish-speaking skills are well-positioned for jobs in business, diplomacy, engineering, science, law, philosophy, political science, technology, finance, tourism, translation, teaching, and much more.

-World Languages Education Plan
+Modern Languages Education Plan

 Degree: Associate in Arts or Associate in Liberal Arts